 |USS Leviathan December 1917 |

 I grope my way on deck to watch the moon

 gleam sharply where the shadows rise and fall

-in the immense disturbance of a dream
+in the immense disturbance of the sea.

 that black ship, and the pale sky’s emptiness,

 and this great wind become a part of me.

 As the ship crosses the vast Atlantic, a soldier separates himself from the heat, noise, and smell of the thousands of men who are distracting themselves from the war ahead.
 Groping his way to the darkened deck, he confronts his own loneliness and realizes his own insignificance: “we crowd like minnows in a muddy stream.”
 The simile suggests not only the landscape of the Western Front, but the moral ambiguities of the war itself.